Profit (green) and the closing line value (CLV, in grey). CLV is your expected value, over time.

 Variance measures the difference between your profit and the CLV.
 Or how far a set of numbers are spread out from their average value.

-Profit, ROI and Yield measures your actual results, which depends on the outcome of the matches.
+Profit, ROI and Yield measure your actual results, which depend on the outcome of the matches.
 Read more about the difference between ROI and Yield.
 In short, yield is the profit percentage per bet, or per euro staked.
-ROI (return on investment), is how much your bankroll have increased since the start.
+ROI (return on investment), is how much your bankroll has increased since the start.

 Downswings are unavoidable, but temporary